- International legal framework for geoengineering: Managing the risks of an emerging technology

 - Research conducted at: Universiteit van Amsterdam

-Chapter 1: Political and scientific aspects of geoengineering (Embargo until 09 December 2018)
+Chapter 1: Political and scientific aspects of geoengineering (Embargo up to and including 9 December 2018)

-Chapter 2: Contemporary international law and geoengineering - A general approach (Embargo until 09 December 2018)
+Chapter 2: Contemporary international law and geoengineering - A general approach (Embargo up to and including 9 December 2018)

-Chapter 3: Contemporary international law and geoengineering - A technique-by-technique approach (Embargo until 09 December 2018)
+Chapter 3: Contemporary international law and geoengineering - A technique-by-technique approach (Embargo up to and including 9 December 2018)

-Chapter 4: Main scenarios of the future of geoengineering governance (Embargo until 09 December 2018)
+Chapter 4: Main scenarios of the future of geoengineering governance (Embargo up to and including 9 December 2018)

-Chapter 5: Balancing the risk of climate change against geoengineering - Controlling environmental risk and coping with scientific uncertainty (Embargo until 09 December 2018)
+Chapter 5: Balancing the risk of climate change against geoengineering - Controlling environmental risk and coping with scientific uncertainty (Embargo up to and including 9 December 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.